jksk/NLCoreData/README.md

 	[request setPredicateOrString:@"myAttribute == YES"];

 ## Notes
-* Make sure you subclass all your Core Data entities, and that the subclasses are named for their entity (i.e., if you have an entity named Person, you need a subclass named Person).
+* Make sure you subclass all your Core Data entities.
+If your entity has a different name than your subclass, override the +entityName class method in your subclass and return the entity name.
 * I strongly recommend using mogenerator.
 It's quite excellent.
 Get it via homebrew or at http://rentzsch.github.com/mogenerator

 ## Setup